 Signs shall be of the size and type shown in the contract documents and shall utilize retroreflective sheeting meeting requirements of Article 4186.03.
-For Interstate and Primary projects, diamond shaped warning signs shall be 48 inches (1200 mm) by 48 inches (1200 mm) unless otherwise specified in the contract documents.
+For Interstate and Primary projects, diamond shaped warning signs shall be 48 inch (1200 mm) by 48 inch (1200 mm) unless otherwise specified in the contract documents.
 Signs for traffic control zones in duration for 4 calendar days or more shall be mounted on fixed posts.
 Signs for traffic control zones in duration for less than 4 calendar days may be mounted on moveable skids or fixed posts.
 Fixed post mounted signs shall have the sign sheeting applied to rigid wood or metal and shall be mounted at a height of at least 7 feet (2.2 m), measured from the bottom of the sign to the near edge of the pavement.
 A secondary sign on the same post may be mounted 1 foot (0.3 m) lower than specified above.
 Post-mounted signs shall have a clear distance 2 feet (0.6 m) behind a curb or beyond the edge of the shoulder.
-Moveable skid mounted signs shall use flexible roll-up sheeting or other skid mounted sign systems that meet NCHRP 350 requirements.
+Until January 2002, moveable skid signs may use sheeting applied to rigid metal or wood, or flexible roll-up sheeting.
+After January 1, 2002, mMoveable skid mounted signs shall use flexible roll-up sheeting or other skid mounted sign systems that meet NCHRP 350 requirements.
 Moveable skid mounted signs shall be mounted at a height of at least 1 foot (0.3 m) above the roadway.